 For 20 years, Bill was the advisor to the Los Angeles County Local Agency Formation Commission.
 Subsequent to his service as the County Counsel of Los Angeles, he assisted and advised public agency clients and private clients regarding a variety of government law issues.

 - Central Basin Municipal Water District.
 Served as Assistant General Counsel from June 3, 2015 to September 30, 2019, assisting in responding to a State Legislative Audit of the District’s prior improprieties, and implementation of changes to procedures through updating the District’s Administrative Code.
 Also assisted in the implementation of AB 1794 to expand the Board of Directors in furtherance of the State Audit.
 The District wholesales both potable and recycled water for over two million residents within its boundaries.

 - Foothill Gold Line Construction Authority.
 Serves as Assistant General Counsel to this statutory authority responsible for the construction of the extension of the LA Metro Gold Line eastward from Pasadena through the San Gabriel Valley to Montclair.

 - Medical Acquisition Company v.
 Tri-City Healthcare District.
 Served as a designated expert witness rebutting Government Code section 1090 allegations in a five week consolidated trial of lawsuits and cross-complaints with additional claims of breach of contract, eminent domain, and various torts, resulting in a jury award to the client of $20 million.

 - Rainbow Municipal Water District.
 Serves as Assistant General Counsel after serving as special counsel to this San Diego County district in successfully resisting a reorganization in proceedings before the San Diego County Local Agency Formation Commission in which the Fallbrook Public Utility District sought to dissolve the Rainbow Municipal Water District and annex the territory.
-Despite the strong recommendation of the staff, the Commission voted 5 to 3 to reject the reorganization.
+Despite the strong recommendation of the LAFCO staff, the Commission voted 5 to 3 to reject the reorganization.

 - County of Los Angeles.
 Participated in successful defense of proposed class action attacking the County of Los Angeles transient occupancy tax as violating Proposition 62 in a decision that was upheld on appeal in 2014 in an unpublished decision RAJENDRA PERSHADSINGH v.
 County of Los Angeles.